-Below, you’ll find the more popular and affordable pieces of ghost hunting equipment that you’ll need on your investigations.
+Below, you’ll find the more popular and affordable pieces of ghost hunting equipment that you’ll need for your investigations.
 It’s not all necessary at once, as you can get started with nothing more than a decent camera.
-If you have a small budget, just start there, then add to your ghost hunting kit over time.
+If you have a small budget, start there, then add to your ghost hunting kit over time.

-So, let’s get to it, here are some top recommendations for what ghost hunting equipment you need for a thorough ghost hunt…
+So, let’s get to it.
+Here are some top recommendations for what ghost hunting equipment you need for a thorough ghost hunt.

-For the countless fans of ghost hunting TV shows who are itching to get off the couch and track some spirits on their own, professional ghost hunter Russ Vogels arms beginners with all they need to start investigating.
+For the countless fans of ghost hunting TV shows who are itching to get off the couch and track some spirits on their own, professional ghost hunter Russ Vogel’s arms beginners with all they need to start investigating.
 Discover proven scientific methods and the latest technology used by the pros.

 The most basic necessity of all the tools for paranormal investigation is the camera.
-They’re not only used to capture any potential paranormal activity, they can be used to document your investigation.
+They’re not only used to capture any paranormal activity, they can be used to document your investigation.

 IR Cameras (Night Vision)

 As you may be investigating in the dark, it’s a good idea to stock up on torches.
 Preferably it will be one with a red lens, but clear ones are fine too.
-The red lens doesn’t interfere with night vision, yet it still provides you with a good light source for finding your way round a location.
+The red lens doesn’t interfere with night vision, yet it still provides you with a good light source for finding your way around a location.

-If a group of you are investigating a location and you are splitting up, it’s always handy to have a walkie talkie with each party, as you can cross reference experiences as they happen.
+If a group of you are investigating a location and you are splitting up, it’s always handy to have a walkie talkie with each party, as you can cross-reference experiences as they happen.

 Notepad & Pens

-Used to note down anything and everything that happened on the night, such as fluctuations in meter readings, anomalies on camera, recordings, and any personal feelings or experiences.
+It would be best if you had a notepad and pen to note down anything and everything that happened on the night, such as fluctuations in meter readings, anomalies on camera, recordings, and any personal feelings or experiences.

 Camcorder (with Night Vision)

-If you Want Something Really special
+If you Want Something Special

 This is a good bit of kit to have set up when you’re in other areas investigating.
-If it goes off when you’re in another a room, then it can lead to some interesting evidence.
-When you do set this up in an area, always make sure you have a camcorder set up, pointing towards it, so you can review the footage to see what set it off.
+If it goes off when you’re in another room, it can lead to some interesting evidence.
+When you set this up in an area, always make sure you have a camcorder set up, pointing towards it, so you can review the footage to see what set it off.

 SB7 Spirit Box (aka. ghost box, aka. frank's box)